2 Day CPD Validated Course - Designing for Safety in Construction

 • How to deal with situations where no PSDP has been appointed to the project

 Trainer/course designer profiles:

 • Kevin Rudden BScEng, EurIng, FConsEI, CEng.
 MIEI

 • Ronan McElwain BEng(Hons), MSc Mgmt, PGDip ABRC, PGDip H&S, CEng MIEI, MIStructE, MICE, Grad IOSH, RConsE

 • Adam Goff BE Mech, PgD Const H&S, PgD Proj Mgt, MSc(EHS), GradIOSH, CEng

 The course trainers and the author of the DSC Manual Jack Kavanagh are all practicing chartered engineers working in consulting engineering design companies.

 DIT Masters of Engineering in Sustainable Infrastructure

 After successful completion of the course, if participants submit a project assignment and undertake an interview, they will be assessed by DIT and can attain 5 ECTS credits equivalent to one module on the DIT Masters of Engineering in Sustainable Infrastructure.
-Further information from Dr Niall Holmes in DIT - email@example.com
+Further information from Dr Niall Holmes, Assistant Head in the School of Civil & Structural Engineering at the Technological University Dublin, email@example.com